yaroslavborbat/zellij-playbooks/README.md

 # zellij-playbooks

 A [Zellij](https://zellij.dev) plugin for managing and executing playbook files.
-Inspired by [tome](https://github.com/laktak/tome/tree/master), this plugin allows you to browse files in the current directory, select a playbook file, and then navigate through its lines to paste them into the previous pane.
+Inspired by [tome](https://github.com/laktak/tome/tree/master), this plugin allows you to browse files in the current directory, select a playbook file, and then navigate through its lines to insert them into the terminal.

 ![demo](assets/demo.gif)